top of page

 • Interorgan Communication: The liver actively communicates with other endocrine organs, such as the pituitary, pancreas, gut, thyroid, adrenal glands, and bone.
 This intricate network involves the exchange of hormones, with each organ influencing the liver's metabolic and synthetic functions.

 Systemic Impact: Given its diverse functions, an unhealthy liver can significantly impact overall health.
-Liver dysfunction can contribute to metabolic disorders (insulin resistance, type 2 diabetes), bone health issues (osteopenia and osteoporosis), cardiovascular disease, hormone imbalances and immune dysfunction.
+Stubborn weight gain, brain fog, fatigue, and hormone imbalance can be symptoms of suboptimal liver health.
+Liver dysfunction can contribute to metabolic disorders (insulin resistance, type 2 diabetes), bone health issues (osteopenia and osteoporosis), cardiovascular disease, and weakened immune system.

 Balance